fraromesc/px4_ros2_docker/README.md

 ## Running the Container

-This will open a session inside the container where you can work with PX4, ROS 2, and Gazebo.
+This will open a Docker the container (`px4_ros2_con`) where you can work with PX4, ROS 2, and Gazebo.
 ### Windows and WSL
 To start an interactive container based on the generated image, run: